Browser Passwords Remain Hacker Favorite

 Real-World Consequences

-The 2023 Okta breach demonstrates how browser password storage creates cascading failures.
-An attacker stole valid access credentials from an Okta employee who had saved them in their personal Google account while logged in on their Okta-managed laptop.
+The 2023 Okta breach shows how browser password storage creates cascading failures.
+An attacker stole valid access credentials that had been saved in a personal Google account, which was then accessed on a device connected to Okta's environment.
 That single credential theft compromised information for every user of Okta's primary customer support system.
-The attack succeeded not because of a technical vulnerability in Okta's systems, but because an employee stored work credentials in a browser-based password manager synced to a personal account.
+The attack succeeded not because of a technical vulnerability in Okta's systems, but because credentials were stored in a browser-based manager synced to an account outside IT's control.

-According to Verizon's 2025 Data Breach Investigations Report, credentials were involved in 88% of basic web application attack breaches, making them the most common initial attack vector and sometimes the only vector used in an attack.
+According to Verizon's 2025 Data Breach Investigations Report, credentials were involved in 88% of basic web application attack breaches, making them the most common initial attack vector.
 When attackers can simply steal valid credentials instead of exploiting technical vulnerabilities, they choose the easier path every time.

 The Defense Contractor Problem